WWKU: The 1990s and early 2000s

 WCDS and WOVO were both purchased by Ward Communications in March 1991, the sale was finalized on December 26 of that year.
 In spring 1991, WCDS' studios were heavily damaged by a tornado, and has never returned to the air until sometime in 1998.
 In 1997, WOVO and the silent WCDS was purchased by Commonwealth Broadcasting Corporation.
 When it returned to the air in 1998, it was an AM simulcast of WOVO.
-In 2002, it began broadcasting a sports format as an affiliate of ESPN Radio.
+In 2002, WCDS began broadcasting a sports format as an affiliate of ESPN Radio.

 Sale to Newberry Broadcasting

 In 2007, after being purchased by Newberry Communications (now Commonwealth Broadcasting), the station call letters were changed to become WWKU.
-During that same year, the WCDS calls were reassigned to another station in the area that broadcasts at 1230 kilohertz and previously held the WWKU calls since its 2005 sign-on.
+During that same year, the WCDS calls were reassigned to another station in the area that broadcasts at 1230 kilohertz, and previously held the WWKU calls since its 2005 sign-on.
 WWKU changed its frequency to the current 1450 kHz in May 2008 to allow for an upgrade to a stronger signal of 1,000 watts day and night (compared with the 500 watts day and 30 watts night it previously had).
 In addition, WWKU's broadcasting license was moved to the Bowling Green suburb of Plum Springs, where it remains today.

-Recent developments
+Launch of an FM translator

-In 2015, WWKU launched an FM translator, W274BQ, licensed to Bowling Green.
+In 2015, WWKU launched an FM translator, W274BQ (102.7 MHz, now W274CD), licensed to Bowling Green.
 That translator repeats WWKU's AM signal from a tower located somewhere within the campus of Western Kentucky University in downtown Bowling Green.
-The station later launched a second translator W222CD (92.3 MHz) in Franklin.
+The station later launched a second translator, W222CD (92.3 MHz) in Franklin.